Is Canadian grown wheat and barley grains GMO free?

 With respect to lab grade enzymes, it shouldn’t be a normal practice for craft brewers to use them.

-Sounds like there is less need / no incentives to use genetically modified products when producing in smaller batches.
+Summary: Less need / no incentives to use genetically modified products when producing in smaller batches.

 Another advantage of the craft industry!